TLDR: quick comparison table

 ScrapingBee markets itself on ease of use, and the onboarding experience reflects that.
 The documentation walks through setup clearly, and the dashboard makes it easy to track credit usage.
 There's an official Python SDK that wraps the requests library, so you can start scraping in a few lines of code.

-The API handles proxy rotation, JavaScript rendering, and CAPTCHA solving.
+The API handles proxy management and JavaScript rendering.
 You can take screenshots, forward custom headers, and target specific geographic regions.
 The feature set covers most common scraping needs without requiring deep technical knowledge.
+See how it compares in our Firecrawl vs ScrapingBee breakdown.

 One thing to watch: JavaScript rendering is enabled by default (this is common across scraping APIs).
 Every request costs 5 credits instead of 1 unless you explicitly set render_js=false.

 The pricing tiers also gate features in ways that aren't obvious upfront.
-JS rendering and geotargeting work on all plans, but premium proxies and stealth mode require the Business tier at $249/month.
+JS rendering and geotargeting work on all plans, but premium proxies and advanced rendering require the Business tier at $249/month.

 Code example